MSI Laptop

 MSI GT70 Disassembly

-In this guide, I’ll explain how to disassemble MSI GT70 to remove the bottom case, hard drive, keyboard, palm rest, SSD, LCD screen, LCD hinge, speakers, cooling fan, graphics card and motherboard.
+In this guide, I will explain how to disassemble the MSI GT70 to remove the bottom cover, hard drive, keyboard, palm rest, SSD, LCD screen, LCD hinge, speakers, cooling fan, graphics card, and motherboard.

-Want to stay connected to the MyFixGuide.com?
-Follow us on Facebook to check out the latest teardown news.
+Want to stay connected to MyFixGuide.com?
+Follow us on Facebook to check out the latest teardowns.

 Unlock and remove the battery.

-Remove two screws securing the hard drive module.
+Remove the two screws securing the hard drive module.
 Lift it up and remove the hard drive.

-Two spare ram slots, GT70 has four memory slots, other two ram slots under the keyboard.
+There are two spare memory slots under the service cover.
+The GT70 has four memory slots, and the other two memory slots are located under the keyboard.

 MSI called it the Super RAID.
-It using the Intel chipset comes with RAID function, two mSATA SSD composed to RAID0.
+It uses an Intel chipset and features RAID functionality, with two mSATA SSDs configured in RAID 0.

 There is a spare slot, and you can install the third SSD.

-Remove two screws securing the SSD and remove it.
+Remove the two screws securing the SSD and remove it.

 Remove the cooling fan.

-Remove one screw securing the graphics card and takes it away.
+Remove the screw securing the graphics card and take it away from its slot.

 Remove all screws.